mitdbg/datascienceclass/spring_2022/lab_2/README.md

 ...
 ```

-Place the output in `data/worldcup-clean.csv` for future use.
 Save your script as `q3.sh` in the `solutions` directory.
 Make sure you include comments describing your approach.

-**Q4 (5 pts):** According to the dataset, how often has each country won the world cup?
-Write a script to compute this, by generating output as follows:
+**Q4 (5 pts):** According to `q3.csv`, how often has each country won the world cup?
+Write a script to compute this, by generating output as follows and outputting it to `q4.csv` in the `solutions` directory:

 ```
 BRA,5